 It comes after a £500,000 investment in CCTV by the Council in the last year, with work started in April 2021 in four new areas to install new cameras.
 Last year a new Community Safety Wardens team was also introduced tackling anti-social behaviour and supporting residents and businesses to follow safety guidelines during the pandemic.

-Tonight (Wednesday 9 June) the Council’s Leadership Team will discuss a new CCTV strategy.
-Officers are recommending the strategy which sets out six commitments, including a plan for continued improvements to CCTV and joining up resources across the Council.
+Our new CCTV strategy sets out six commitments, including a plan for continued improvements to CCTV and joining up resources across the Council.

 Cllr Emma Will, Lead Member for Community Safety, said:

 “We know being safe and stopping crime is really important to our residents, which is why we have already invested half a million pounds in CCTV in new locations and our Community Safety Wardens have been providing a uniformed presence in our communities.